a1325538620/MANet/README.md

 2020/6/19:

 	The experiment is based on two 2080Ti and Pytorch 1.2.
-	Reminded by a friend, we also test the effect of the model on MSMT17 (auxiliary branch vector size: 512dims): mAP/rank1 : 56.7%/82.8%
+	Reminded by a friend, we also test the effect of the model on MSMT17 which is a more complex dataset(auxiliary branch vector size: 512dims): mAP/rank1 : 56.7%/82.8%

-	We also updata the training log of MSMT17.
+	We also update the training log of MSMT17.
 	MSMT17 dataset can be downloaded from:
 		链接：https://pan.baidu.com/s/12khamxao4fDXc4aA9rKEIA  提取码：axqt